Beyond Gradient Descent

 If our objective function is convex, we are guaranteed that the Hessian of , which we denote as , is positive semi-definite.
 That is,

 When we substitute for in Eq.
-(3), then the resulting subproblem (Eq.
+(5) (i.e., when we choose based on the Hessian of ), then the resulting subproblem (Eq.
 (2)) is simply a minimization over a 2nd-order Taylor approximation of at .
-The resulting update is known as Gauss-Newton and is frequently used for solving least-squares problems (since, as a sum-of-squares, is convex).
+The resulting update is known as Newton’s Method.

 Fisher-Rao